-Our peer support service is a pilot scheme that will be provided over the phone, rather than face to face, and will be given by a trained volunteer who has been through a stem cell transplant and who is at least two years post-transplant.
+Our peer support service is provided over the phone (rather than face-to-face) and support is given by a trained volunteer who has been through a stem cell transplant at least two years ago.

 We have recommended that a maximum of six calls take place for each peer support pairing.

 Anyone affected by a stem cell transplant can apply – this includes people before and after a transplant.
 You can apply or be referred by a member of the Patient Services team.